AndreaOrlando23/LMS/README.md

 This table store information about the orders placed from the order form.
 Take information from different tables.

 Foreign keys:
--	R_ID_BOOK many optional to one from BOOK table
+-	R_ID_BOOK many optional to one from BOOKS table
--	R_TITLE many optional to one from BOOK table
+-	R_TITLE many optional to one from BOOKS table
--	R_CATEGORY many optional to one from BOOK table
+-	R_CATEGORY many optional to one from BOOKS table
--	R_ID_CUSTOMER one to one from CUSTOMER table
+-	R_ID_CUSTOMER one to one from CUSTOMERS table
--	R_PHONE one to one from CUSTOMER table
+-	R_PHONE one to one from CUSTOMERS table
 -	R_ID_LIBRARIANS one to one from LIBRARIANS table

 ---